WOLF'S DEN

 We plan on litters in mid to late spring, mid summer, and mid fall if needed.
 We breed according to interest, demand, health, and the age of our breeding stock.
 Therefore if the demand is high enough to place all piglets expected in a litter, we will breed out of season.

 We primarily breed to have enough piglets throughout the year for our petting zoo and to fill our waiting list orders.
-Therefore normally we have three litters of mini julianas, three litters of micro minis, and one litter of mini mulefoots each year.

 We only breed our pigs after they have cleared a full vet check, blood work, genetic testing, fecal check, have completed a full spectrum of vaccines, and are over 2 years old.
 Please be weary of people who breed very young pigs and claim they are full grown or just very small.
 Health problems and genetic problems are major concerns with breeding pigs that are too young or too small.